mtolly/pokemid/README.md

   * MIDI tempos are used to create tempo change events, inserted into the first track in the assembly file.

-  * To make a loop, use text events `begin` and `end` around the looping portion.
-Without these the song will simply play once.

   * In addition to monophonic notes, you can insert engine commands which affect the sound using MIDI text events.
 Supported events are: